 *Preheat the oven to 250 degrees F. to use as a holding oven.

-Prepare the saute pan or large skillet by placing it over medium-high heat with one tablespoon of butter and one tablespoon of olive oil (or your favorite cooking oil).
+Prepare the large skillet (or a large nonstick skillet) by placing it over medium-high heat with one tablespoon of butter and one tablespoon of olive oil (or your favorite cooking oil).

 Once the butter has melted, turn the temperature down to medium heat.
 Make sure not to let the butter/oil mixture get brown before adding fish to the hot pan.